 Mo Rocca (the new Andy Rooney)

-One of the ways to track the changes in contemporary culture is to establish "before" and "after" equivalencies.
+Mo Rocca on Jon Stewart One of the ways to track the changes in contemporary culture is to establish "before" and "after" equivalencies.

 Funny to see Mo get mentioned at all.
 He went from the powerful launching spot at the Daily Show to becoming one of those VH1 talking heads in their "remember the past?" montages where he can sing the Slinky theme song and imitate Marcia Brody superimposed on top of grainy "classic" footage.
 He went from promise to has-been to please-go-away very quickly.
 And that was 3 years ago.
 I think Rooney at his lowest relevance had more meaning, impact.